DandelionSprout/adfilt/.github/README.md

 ———————————————————————————

-This is the place where I, Imre Kristoffer Eilertsen, host my web filter lists for countless different topics, for use in adblock tools and the like.
+This is the place where I, Imre Eilertsen, host my web filter lists for countless different topics, for use in adblock tools and the like.
 GitHub was in mid-2017 by far the easiest way for laymen like me to store pure text files, which is a necessity to create subscribable lists.

 This is a hobby project of mine, in which I work just as much on these lists and this repo as I feel like.
 But don't be fooled by the appearance, as these are nevertheless some lists that I've placed lots of energy and effort into, for the enjoyment of all of us.